i3dsymposium/i3dsymposium.github.io/2025/cfp-posters.md

 ## Awards

-There will be an award for the best student poster submitted.
+There will be an award for the best poster submitted.
 Information about the prize will be announced at a later time.

 # Important Dates